 - I would say start checking at around the ten minute point.
 Odds are, it won’t be ready then and I’ll warn you now, it’ll probably take around 15-25 minutes to get it like you like it.
 The goal is for it to be doughy and squidgy, the outer edges baked golden and a little crispy, the middle nice and mushy.
 But you’ll need to keep an eye on it without opening the oven and letting the heat out every two minutes.

-- When it is like you want it to be, yank that sucker out but be prepared!
-You’ll need your ice cream ready right away for the instant you put it on the counter, you scoop that ice cream on (three scoops is good, but it’s up to you).
+- When it's like you want it to be, yank that sucker out but be prepared!
+You’ll need your ice cream ready right away, for the instant you put it on the counter, you scoop that ice cream on (three scoops is good, but it’s up to you).

 - Once the ice cream is on, slap that baby in front of your friends and/or family, grab your spoon and have at it, digging right into the pan.